sudoist/hoppy-coin/README.md

 - [] Add a way to play old versions
 - [] Create new API instances for testing
 - [] Create new repo for the Laravel API
+- [] Add a little story to practice making scenes

 See the [open issues](https://github.com/sudoist/hoppy-coin/issues) for a full list of proposed features (and known issues).